changeworld/azure-docs.ja-jp/includes/notification-hubs-send-categories-template.md

             var categories = new string[] { "World", "Politics", "Business", "Technology", "Science", "Sports"};

-            // Sending the notification as a template notification.
+            // Send the notification as a template notification.
 All template registrations that contain
             // "messageParam" and the proper tags will receive the notifications.
             // This includes APNS, GCM, WNS, and MPNS template registrations.